Scott's 50s Biography

 D. 2nd Alaska’s Chilkoot & Yukon trip: (1997/57)

-Inspired by the 2 Yukon-canoeing ladies I met on last year’s Alaskan roadtrip, I decided that to ‘relive' the gold rush of Alaska I had been reading about AND to truly empathize with the Robert SErvice poems I so dearly loved, …I had to retrace the Stampeder’s entire route myself. (called ‘stampeder’ because they ‘stampeded’ from all over the world at the ‘cry of gold.’
+Inspired by the 2 Yukon-canoeing ladies I met on last year’s Alaskan road trip, I decided that to ‘relive' the gold rush of Alaska I had been reading about AND to truly empathize with the Robert Service poems I so dearly loved, …I had to retrace the Stampeder’s entire route myself. (called ‘stampeder’ because they ‘stampeded’ from all over the world at the ‘cry of gold.’

-During that fall & winter I researched the Chilkoot Trail & Yukon River route, bought a Current Designs kayak, took kayak lessons AND a professional’s 3 day kayak overnight trip, assembled my gear, & tested my equipment on a couple overnight weekends on Teton National Park lakes.
+During that fall & winter, I researched the Chilkoot Trail & Yukon River route, bought a Current Designs kayak, took kayak lessons AND a professional’s 3-day kayak overnight trip, assembled my gear, & tested my equipment on a couple overnight weekends on Teton National Park lakes.

 1. Research & Preparation: